-1. □ Student accurately enters a new prescription or drug order ten (10) consecutive times □ Student ensures that the correct medication is placed into a prescription vial ten (10) consecutive times □ Student appropriately processes and dispenses a prescription refill in accordance to the site procedure □ Student describes all of the legal requirements of a prescription label □ Student describes the process of filing and retrieving hardcopy and/or electronic patient drug records 2.
-Identify policies used to improve patient safety (Outcome 2.2; PHAR 350) ☐ Student describes policies at the site that are meant to identify and resolve errors in the dispensing process ☐ Student discusses non-safety cap dispensing policy at the site 3.
-Demonstrate the ability to collect complete, accurate patient information for the purpose of prescription processing (Outcome 2.1; PHAR 251) ☐ Student interviews at least four (4) patients in order to obtain the necessary information to properly fil a new prescription including: • Demographic information • Medication history • Allergies • Insurance information 4.
-Describe the responsibilities of a pharmacist when handling controlled substances in an outpatient setting (Outcome 2.4; PHAR 251, 350) ☐ Student describes the differences between CI, CII, CIII, CIV and CV classifications ☐ Student describes the rationale for a drug gaining a controlled substance designation 5.
-Discuss the role of the pharmacist in the healthcare system (Outcome 4.4; PHAR 150, 251, 350) ☐ Student describes the role of the pharmacist in a healthcare system ☐ Student observes pharmacist making an intervention ☐ Student describes at least 10 different career options for a pharmacist ☐ Student identifies at least 10 different skills that a pharmacist utilizes ☐ Student determines what preparation is necessary to function at practice site 6.
-Discuss the activities and responsibilities of all pharmacy team members in the pharmacy (Outcome 4.4; PHAR 251, 350) □ Student describes the training and background of pharmacy technicians □ Student identifies the responsibilities of each pharmacy team member (pharmacist, interns, technicians, clerks, and others) in regard to the following tasks: - Order Entry - Counseling patients - Final verification of prescriptions - Billing/payment issues - Transferring prescriptions and taking copies - Scheduling of pharmacists/technicians - Handling of controlled substances - Customer/patient relations - Inventory management - Offer to counsel patients ASSIGNMNET: Use a grid or table to describe each team member's responsibilities
+- 1. Demonstrate the basic technical functions of prescription processing (Outcome 2.2; PHAR 350) - □ Student accurately enters a new prescription or drug order ten (10) consecutive times - □ Student ensures that the correct medication is placed into a prescription vial ten (10) consecutive times - □ Student appropriately processes and dispenses a prescription refill in accordance to the site procedure - □ Student describes all of the legal requirements of a prescription label - □ Student describes the process of filing and retrieving hardcopy and/or electronic patient drug records

+2. Identify policies used to improve patient safety (Outcome 2.2; PHAR 350)

+- □ Student describes policies at the site that are meant to identify and resolve errors in the dispensing process - □ Student discusses non-safety cap dispensing policy at the site - 3.
+Demonstrate the ability to collect complete, accurate patient information for the purpose of prescription processing (Outcome 2.1; PHAR 251) - □ Student interviews at least four (4) patients in order to obtain the necessary information to properly fill a new prescription including: - Demographic information - Medication history - Allergies - Insurance information - 4.
+Describe the responsibilities of a pharmacist when handling controlled substances in an outpatient setting (Outcome 2.4; PHAR 251, 350) - □ Student describes the differences between CI, CII, CII, CIV and CV classifications - □ Student describes the rationale for a drug gaining a controlled substance designation

+5. Discuss the role of the pharmacist in the healthcare system (Outcome 4.4; PHAR 150, 251, 350)

+- □ Student describes the role of the pharmacist in a healthcare system - $\hfill\square$ Student observes pharmacist making an intervention - □ Student describes at least 10 different career options for a pharmacist - □ Student identifies at least 10 different skills that a pharmacist utilizes - □ Student determines what preparation is necessary to function at practice site

+6. Discuss the activities and responsibilities of all pharmacy team members in the pharmacy (Outcome 4.4; PHAR 251, 350)

+- □ Student describes the training and background of pharmacy technicians

+- □ Student identifies the responsibilities of each pharmacy team member (pharmacist, interns, technicians, clerks, and others) in regard to the following tasks:

+- Order Entry

+- Final verification of prescriptions

+- Transferring prescriptions and taking copies

+- Handling of controlled substances

+- Inventory management

+- Offer to counsel patients

+- Counseling patients

+- Billing/payment issues

+- Scheduling of pharmacists/technicians

+- Customer/patient relations

+- Error management

+- ASSIGNMENT: Use a grid or table to describe each team member's responsibilities